 Most importantly, Cathrine cited uncertainty as a major driver of consumer behavior and business decisions — not just in the last 14-15 months but into the future.
 Critically for you, a gap is created when retailers see that people can be shaped in terms of what they want.
 The upshot: Your emphasis should not be placed on shopping but on the good experience of a shopping trip.

 Keep your eyes open for this next story.
-Expert ENGINE is here to help you navigate complex business and consumer issues — so tap into the Expert ENGINE panel for the expert you need to advise your business or win your next big case!
+Expert by Big Village is here to help you navigate complex business and consumer issues — so tap into the Expert by Big Village network for the expert you need to advise your business or win your next big case!